radian3/StoopidProject/README.md

    git pull
    git merge master
    ```
-   now resolve the merge conflicts
+   resolve merge conflicts if there are any.
+Now run the following commands.
    ```
    git add .
    git commit -m "resolved merge conflicts" git push
    ```
-7) Go to GitHub and post a pull request from your branch to master.
+6) Go to GitHub and post a pull request from your branch to master.
    -link your JIRA in the pull request
    -put your JIRA in review
-8) Teammates will test the code on the pull request and comment on any fixes that need to be made.
+7) Teammates will test the code on the pull request and comment on any fixes that need to be made.
-9) After all teammates approve of the pull request, you can press the green button to merge your code to master.
+8) After all teammates approve of the pull request, you can press the green button to merge your code to master.
-10) Delete your branch and close your JIRA.
+9) Delete your branch and close your JIRA.
-11) Start working on your next task.
+10) Start working on your next task.

 # Project Setup
 Download Java 8 at http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html